lxcfix/gitskills/README.md

 # gitskills
-Creating a new branch is quick and simple dev.
+Creating a new branch is quick and simple dev feature.